 The updated guide on how to get around Catania.
-Discover the convenience of public transportation, buses and metro, of the city at the foot of Etna.
+Discover the convenience of public transport, buses and metro, of the city at the foot of Etna.

 Catania, the so-called Black City because of the soot from Mount Etna that covers its buildings, is a perfect city to visit on foot.
-Rich in monuments that tell mostly of the city's Baroque era, its historic center holds most of the attractions.
+Rich in monuments that tell mostly of the city's Baroque era, its historic center holds most of the attractions, all of which can be reached with our guide on public transport in Catania.

 The public transportation system, on the other hand, is efficient and serves not only the historic center but also the surrounding area.
+The places around the city are interesting and offer opportunities for unforgettable excursions to picturesque and renowned locations.
 By bus, places such as the airport, the beaches, but also Aci Castello and Mount Etna are easily accessible.

-Find out how easy it really is to get around Catania in this updated guide to the city's public transportation.
+Find out how easy it really is to get around Catania in this updated guide to the city's public transport.

 How to get around Catania by bus: more than 50 lines available